 Basic Cache Operations

 NCache provides various CRUD APIs for caching data.
+You can then perform operations on the data in cache.
 The data can be a single item or in bulk, and can be used synchronously and asynchronously, as desired.
 This section caters all the basic APIs to add, update, delete or remove data to/from cache.

 NCache allows adding either an atomic item or items in bulk - synchronously.
 Since synchronous operations are performed as a blocking call, the client has to wait for the response from the server to execute further operations.
 The control is returned to the application once the operation has been completely performed.